 8. Great Destinations Need Great Food!

-The Canarian cuisine is diverse and varies from fresh seafood with original homemade Mojo rojo or Mojo verde to different kinds of paprika sausage (chorizo – sometimes even served on fire).
+The Canarian cuisine is diverse and varies from fresh seafood with original homemade Mojo rojo or Mojo verde to different kinds of paprika sausage (chorizo – sometimes even served on fire) and of course grilled meat.

-Of course you’ll find the typical tourist Italian and Asian restaurants, but if you’re more interested in traditional Canarian food, visit an original Guachinche!
+Of course, you’ll find the typical tourist Italian and Asian restaurants, but if you’re more interested in traditional Canarian food, visit an original Guachinche!
+Check our blogpost about typical Canarian food.

 Guachinches are traditional Canarian restaurants, often located in private houses.
 The main Guachinche area is in the north of Tenerife.
 You’ll find many of them there!